A helping hand to be smoke-free

 There are many different types, some look like cigarettes, others have a pen like shape or a box shape with a mouthpiece.

-Talking to a licenced vendor in a vaping shop, or talking to a member of the CURE team, can help you decide which vape would suit you best.
+Talking to a licenced vendor in a vaping shop or talking to a member of the Treating Tobacco Dependency Team, can help you decide which vape would suit you best.

 How long should I vape for?